gradientzoo/gradientzoo/README.md

 * Forgot password flow
 * Log in with GitHub
 * [ops] Switch to Google Cloud Storage rather than AWS for blob storage
-* [ops] Switch to internal PostgreSQL for latency and devops simplicity reasons
 * [ops] Set up an ElasticSearch, Logstash/Heka, Kibana (E[LH]K) stack
 * Badge for projects on GitHub
 * Import common public domain datasets for popular libraries into a 'commons'